Country: United Kingdom

 I definitely think this is a quirk of hers that could very much annoy her children, and I believe Arthur is so calm and collected that he’s learned her ways over the years and knows to leave her be when she’s manic but also knows how to calm her down when need be.
 (I am also not stating Molly is bi-polar.
 She is not.
 She’s just a very, very anxious woman)

 7. Describe something about your character they are reluctant for others to know?
 Molly believes in a lot of ways she’s failed as an adult.
 There is a part of her that – though she loves her life – feels she should’ve done more for herself, so her children didn’t have to suffer living like they did.
 They never had enough money to afford each of them everything brand new, and though she’s very adamant about love being above ‘things’, it doesn’t mean she doesn’t feel guilty about not being able to afford new – or at least nice– things for her children.
+I think she regrets, in some ways, leaving her career as a Healer and opting to stay at home with her children instead.

 Also. . .Molly is very self-conscious about herself.
 Though Arthur loves her dearly and has never made her feel anything more than loved, her self esteem is not the greatest, and she’s held onto a lot of hurtful words her mother said to her over the years that has been carried on with her into adulthood.